-As a pet owner, you spend plenty of time making sure your dog is healthy and safe.
-You walk him or her daily, feed it nutritious food, and take it to the vet when something seems “off”.
+As a pet owner, you spend plenty of time making sure your dog is healthy and safe, just like we do at PetHub.
+You walk him or her daily, feed them nutritious food, and take them to the vet when something seems “off”.
 You’ve equipped your pet with the best, most modern, digital pet ID tag from PetHub and microchipped them.

-However, many pet owners forget, or ignore, something vital - licensing their pet.
+However, in the flurry of life, many pet owners forget something vital - licensing their pet.
 A pet license is yet another way to make sure your pet is protected if they become lost.
 If you’ve been putting off licensing your pet because you think it’s too expensive, or doesn't provide any benefits, this article is for you.

 Here are seven reasons why you should license your pet.

 1. It’s the law